Kick off the new tax year with 50% off our Ltd company accountancy packages!

-As the term suggests, when operating as a sole trader you’re running your business as an individual.
+As the term suggests, when operating as a sole trader you’re self-employed and running your business as an individual.
 Being a sole trader merely means that there’s no legal distinction between the owner and the business.

 As a sole trader, you’ll be –